FirebaseExtended/firebase-continue/samples/web/README.md

 The focus is *not*, however, to have a perfect user interface or user experience.
 Please keep that in mind when trying out this sample.

-## Development Progress

-This section will be removed when each of the items below are complete for an initial, released v0.1.0 of this sample.

-### Major Features Completed
-- [x] User authentication (via Firebase Authentication and FirebaseUI)
-- [x] "My Notes" page, allowing signed in users to view a list of their notes with the option to add a note, delete a note, or open to edit a note
-- [ ] "Edit Note" page, allowing signed in users to edit a particular note